 - A. The administration of prescription medication or drugs at school requires a completed signed request from the student's parent.
-An oral request must be reduced to writing within two school days, provided that the school district may rely on an oral request until a written request is received. - B. An "Administrating Prescription Medications" form must be completed annually (once per school year) and/or when a change in the prescription or requirements for administration occurs. - C. Prescription medication must come to school in the original container labeled for the student by a pharmacist in accordance with law, and must be administered in a manner consistent with the instructions on the label. - D. The school nurse may request to receive further information about the prescription, if needed, prior to administration of the substance. - E. Prescription medications are not to be carried by the student, but will be left with the appropriate school district personnel.
+An oral request must be reduced to writing within two school days, provided that the school district may rely on an oral request until a written request is received. - B. An "Administrating Prescription Medications" form must be completed annually (once per school year) and/or when a change in the prescription or requirements for administration occurs.
+Prescription medication as used in this policy does not include any form of medical cannabis as defined in Minn.
+Stat. § 152.22, Subd.
+6. - C. Prescription medication must come to school in the original container labeled for the student by a pharmacist in accordance with law, and must be administered in a manner consistent with the instructions on the label. - D. The school nurse may request to receive further information about the prescription, if needed, prior to administration of the substance. - E. Prescription medications are not to be carried by the student, but will be left with the appropriate school district personnel.
 Exceptions to this requirement are: prescription asthma medications self-administered with an inhaler (See Part J.5. below), and medications administered as noted in a written agreement between the school district and the parent or as specified in an IEP (individualized education program), Section 504 plan, or IHP (individual health plan). - F. The school must be notified immediately by the parent or student 18 years old or older in writing of any change in the student's prescription medication administration.
 A new medical authorization or container label with new pharmacy instructions shall be required immediately as well.